Four issues employees have with the annual appraisal

 Issue 1 - They take too long to prepare

 Putting together all the details for your annual appraisal can feel like drowning under a mound of paperwork.
-If your organisation doesn’t have a system where you can log updates throughout the year, trying to collate everything from the past 12 months can be extremely time consuming and laborious.
+If your organisation doesn’t have an appraisal software where you can log updates throughout the year, trying to collate everything from the past 12 months can be extremely time consuming and laborious.
 If like Kyle on Twitter you are required to prepare or contribute to lots of other people’s appraisals it can feel like a never-ending task making you work late or at weekends.

 Reviews shouldn’t be like this.
-Using a tool that allows both employees and line managers to capture key moments as they happen makes preparation so much simpler and far less stressful.
+Using an appraisal software that allows both employees and line managers to capture key moments as they happen makes preparation so much simpler and far less stressful.
 It also means nothing gets lost and companies aren’t relying on the strength of their employees’ memories which is neither efficient nor effective.

 Issue 2 - They are too difficult and confusing to complete